-Inspiration Traverse, the one long traverse I had been putting off until this season, wasn’t exactly something I had been aspired to do in the beginning.
-For someone who’s still not a huge fan of snow, I knew personally it would be a huge undertaking with lots of self convincing to be remotely motivated.
-And, if it weren’t for Primus Peak, the thought of crossing five glaciers in a long day definitely wouldn’t have entered my mind.
+Inspiration Traverse, the one long traverse I had been putting off until this season, wasn’t exactly something I had been aspired to do from the start.
+While still not a huge fan of snow, I knew it would be a huge undertaking with lots of self convincing to feel motivated.
+And if it weren’t for Primus Peak, the thought of crossing five glaciers in one long day probably wouldn’t have crossed my mind.

-First time I was on the Ice Cap was climbing Eldorado Peak in 2013.
-High cloud coverage in the area most of that day, so views too minimal to appreciate the hidden beauty.
-Luckily this time weather was on our side, albeit a bit warm for a June climb.
+First time on the Icecap was climbing Eldorado Peak in 2013.
+The area was submerged in cloud most of the day, and views too minimal to appreciate the hidden beauty.
+Lucky for us, this time weather was on our side, albeit a bit warm for a June ascent.

-Partner Mark and I met by chance on my way to climb The Craggies, and four years later we finally got the chance to climb together on this trip.
-We made good time from car to the 6,200′ notch where we descended into Roush Creek Basin.
-Snow started around 6,400 halfway up the slab.
-Early season skiers and climbers had been through here so we were able to take advantage of their tracks through Eldorado Glacier.
-It started to get really warm on the glacier.
+My partner and I met by chance on my way to climb The Craggies, and four years later we had the opportunity to climb together on this trip.
+We made good time from car to the 6,200′ notch into Roush Creek Basin.
+Snow appeared around 6,400′ halfway up the beautiful granite slabs.
+Early season skiers and climbers allowed us to take advantage of good tracks through Eldorado Glacier.
+Weather got pretty warm the Monte we stepped onto the glacier.

-Got through lower part of Inspiration Glacier without much elevation change.
-At the nose of Eldorado’s east ridge by the camp, all foot traffic took a left turn and headed uphill to Eldorado.
-This is where we could see Inspiration Glacier spanning clear across to Klawatti Col. We roped up and followed a set of old foot tracks headed in the same direction.
+Lower part of Inspiration Glacier had little elevation change.
+At the nose of Eldorado’s east ridge by the base camp, nearly all foot traffic took a sharp left uphill to Eldorado.
+From here we could see the vast Inspiration Glacier spanning all the way across to Klawatti col. We roped up and followed a set of old foot tracks headed in the same direction.

-From Klawatti Col, we headed north and drop partway down onto McAllister Glacier, then a short traverse to Klawatti’s north col. With some mixed climbing, we got through a notch and went onto Klawatti Glacier.
-Snow was getting slushy, so we stayed roped up getting through this section.
-As we got closer to Austera Towers, we started making a descent to eastern edge of the towers and crossed over to the north side via a scree slope.
-A short section of side-traversing on steep snow and we were officially on North Klawatti Glacier.
+From Klawatti col, we headed north and drop partway down onto McAllister Glacier, followed by a short traverse to Klawatti north col. With some mixed climbing, we got through a notch and got onto Klawatti Glacier.
+By now the snow had gotten slushy, so we stayed roped up through this section.
+Just before reaching Austera Towers, we made a gradual descent to eastern edge of the towers and crossed over to the north side via a short scree section.
+Another short section of side stepping on steep snow officially put us on North Klawatti Glacier.

-Good camping at 7,000′ on glacier, up slope from an icefall at 6,800′.
-After resting and setting up camp, we scoped out the route and identified a couple steep snow ramps in lower part of Primus’ south face and began walking.
+Good camping a few hundred feet up slope from the 6,800′ icefall.
+After setting up camp, we identified a couple of steep snow ramps at the base of the south face and started walking toward them.
 The climb wasn’t difficult as I had imagined.
-Stayed on snow in lower section then switched to rocks when talus became more exposed.
-Couple hundred feet below summit we moved right onto south ridge and scrambled to the top.
+We stayed on snow in lower section then transitioned to rocks when they became more exposed.
+A couple hundred feet below the summit we traversed right onto south ridge and scrambled to the top.

-Summit was free of snow and clouds and relatively flat.
-South side of North Klawatti Glacier was going in and out of low clouds.
-Evening light lit up nearby ranges beautifully; Forbidden-Torment ridge line periodically changed colors with the amount of light piercing through moving clouds.
+Summit was snow free and relatively flat.
+South side of North Klawatti Glacier was in and out of clouds.
+Evening light beautifully lit up nearby mountain ranges; Forbidden-Torment ridge line periodically changed colors as the light piercing through moving clouds.
 Nice to see other highest 100 peaks in the area too–Snowfield, Jack, Goode, Buckner, just to name a few.
-Mark started heading back down to camp and I stayed behind a while longer for more photos.
+My partner headed back down to camp while I stayed a little longer to capture more photos.

-Got back to to camp 40 minutes before sunset.
+We got back to to camp 40 minutes before sunset.
 Tomorrow we’ll get to spend longest day of the year climbing Austera Peak, then followed by the long trek out.
-Starry night for shooting star trails and Milky Say photos.
+Starry night for shooting star trails and Milky Way photos.